rickfay/z17-randomizer/README.md

     - <u>Glitched (Hell)</u>: Includes every known RTA-viable glitch, including the insane ones.
 DO NOT CHOOSE THIS.
     - <u>No Logic</u>: Items are placed with no logic at all.
 Seeds may not be completable.

+  - A full breakdown of the new logic modes is located further down this page.

 - Sanctuary, Rewired
   - The doors to the Sanctuary church are now closed at game start.
 They will open upon completing the Sanctuary dungeon, specifically when the left-side switch is pulled at the dungeon's end.